 How to Store Fresh Basil

-- Room Temperature Water Method: Trim the ends and place in a glass of water like a bouquet.
-Cover loosely with a plastic bag and change water every couple of days.
+- Room Temperature Water Method: Trim stems, place in water like a bouquet, cover loosely with plastic bag, change water every 2 days.

-- Freezing Whole Leaves: Wash and dry thoroughly, then freeze in a ziplock bag.
-You can also puree with olive oil and freeze in ice cube trays for easy pesto portions.
+- Freezing Whole Leaves: Wash, dry thoroughly, freeze in ziplock bags.
+For pesto, blend with olive oil and freeze in ice cube trays.

-- Vacuum Sealing: If you have a vacuum sealer, this is ideal for long-term freezing without freezer burn.
+- Vacuum Sealing: Ideal for long-term freezing without freezer burn.

 How to Store Dried Basil

-- Air-tight containers: Store in sealed glass jars away from heat and light.
+- Air-tight containers: Store in glass jars away from heat and light.

-- Label everything: Write the date you bought or dried it — dried basil lasts about 1–2 years before losing potency.
+- Label everything: Write purchase date – dried basil loses potency after 1-2 years.

 Buying Guide: Choosing the Best Dried Basil